A paradigm of spontaneous marginal phase transition at finite temperature in one-dimensional ladder Ising models: Introduction

-The Ising model consists of individuals that have one of two values ($+1$ or $-1$, e.g., open or close in neural networks, buy or sell in financial markets, yes or no in voting, magnetic moments of atomic spins pointing to the up or down direction, etc.).
-The individuals interact according to the simple rule that neighbors with like values are rewarded more than those with unlike values (Rule \#1).
+where $\sigma_{i}=\pm 1$ is the $i$th individual's value and $h$ depicts the bias (e.g., the external magnetic field that favors $\sigma_{i}=+1$ for $h>0$).
+The individuals interact according to the simple rule that neighbors with like values are rewarded more than those with unlike values (i.e., the ferromagnetic interaction $J_{ij}>0$).
 Therefore, the society tends to form the order in which all the members have the same value.
-This tendency is however disturbed by heat, which favors the free choice of the values.
-The central question of the model is whether a spontaneous phase transition between the high-temperature disordered state and the low-temperature ordered state exists at a finite temperature.
-In his 1924 doctoral thesis, Ernst Ising solved the model for spins localized on a one-dimensional (1D) single chain and found no phase transition~\cite{Ising1925}.
-The 2D square-lattice Ising model, which is much harder to be solved exactly, is generally referred to as one of the simplest statistical models to show a finite-temperature phase transition~\cite{Onsager_Ising_2D}.
-Crossover from one to two dimension was often described with $n$-leg spin ladders (i.e., $n$ coupled parallel chains; $n\to\infty$ is the 2D limit)~\cite{Dagotto_science_ladder}, and again no phase transition was found for finite $n$~\cite{Mejdani_Ising_ladder}.
-In fact, the Perron–Frobenius theorem implied the nonexistence of phase transitions in 1D Ising models with short-range interactions~\cite{Cuesta_1D_PT}.
-The mathematical structure of phase transitions is the non-analyticity of the system's thermodynamic free energy $f(T)$ where $T$ denotes temperature.
-A $k$th-order phase transition means that the $k$th derivative of $f(T)$ starts to be discontinuous at the transition.
-The exactly solved 1D Ising models on both the single chain~\cite{Baxter_book_Ising} and ordinary few-leg ladders~\cite{Mejdani_Ising_ladder} offer examples of analytic free energies.
-Nevertheless, the theorem does not exclude the possibility that a 1D Ising model with short-range interactions can be arbitrarily close to a mathematically strict transition.
-For example, the smoothness of the free energy may occur in less than one nano-kelvin (10$^{-9}$ K), or even much smaller, between two regions of $f(T)$ with very different slopes.
-This would generate a super-sharp peak in heat capacity measurement and be characterized as a phase transition, which is referred to as \emph{marginal phase transition} (MPT) from now on.
-Little is known about MPT in the Ising models including its existence and pertinent features.
-There were some notable tries~\cite{Strecka_Ising_pseudo}, which imply that a new unknown mathematical structure is needed for creating MPT.
-Here, I present a frustrated yet simple 1D Ising model that exposes a mathematical structure that has not appeared before in phase-transition problems and exactly exhibits a finite-temperature MPT.
+This tendency is however disturbed by heat, which favors the free choice of the values or disorder.
+The model was originally proposed for a central question in condensed matter physics, namely whether a \emph{spontaneous} phase transition (i.e., in the absence of the bias, $h=0$) between the high-temperature disordered state and the low-temperature ordered state exists at finite temperature, and in his 1924 doctoral thesis---one century ago---Ernst Ising solved the model exactly for spins localized on a one-dimensional (1D) single chain but found no phase transition~\cite{Ising1925}.
+The 2D square-lattice Ising model, which is much harder to be solved exactly, is generally referred to as one of the simplest statistical models to show a spontaneous phase transition at finite temperature~\cite{Onsager_Ising_2D}.
+Moving from one to two dimension was often described with $n$-leg spin ladders (i.e., $n$ coupled parallel chains, which are still 1D; the $n\to\infty$ limit is 2D)~\cite{Dagotto_science_ladder}, and again no phase transition was found for finite $n$~\cite{Mejdani_Ising_ladder}.
+In fact, the Perron–Frobenius theorem implied the nonexistence of any phase transition in 1D Ising models with short-range interactions~\cite{Cuesta_1D_PT}.
+The rigorously proved nonexistence of spontaneous phase transition at finite temperature in the 1D Ising model is deeply rooted in symmetry~\cite{Batista_PRB_05_dimensional-reductions} and becomes one of the most quoted limits of human knowledge.